-Access to the pharmacy was step free.
-There was adequate seating for patients and customers who were waiting for services.
-Services were displayed on leaflets and posters around the pharmacy.
 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-Valproate patient cards and leaflets were available for use during dispensing to valproate to all female patients.
+Valproate patient cards and leaflets were available for use during dispensing to valproate to all patients who may become pregnant.
 The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and that they are aware of these and query if they were taking effective contraception.

 Pharmacist information forms (PIFs) were used to highlight services that staff had identified may be beneficial to patients.
 A text message was sent to patients to advise them when their medication was ready for collection.

 The pharmacy used recognised wholesalers such as AAH, Alliance Healthcare and Phoenix to obtain medicines and medical devices.
-Specials were ordered via Alliance specials.
+Specials were ordered via BCM specials.
 Invoices from these wholesalers were seen.

 Destruction kits for the destruction of controlled drugs were on order.
-Doop bins were available and being used for the disposal of medicines returned by patients.
+Designated bins for storing waste medicines were available and being used for the disposal of medicines returned by patients.
 A bin for the disposal of hazardous waste was also available for use.
 Waste collection was regular and the team explained they would contact the contractors if they required more frequent waste collection.

 The majority of medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
-But the following medicines were found on the dispensary shelf:
+A strip of gabapentin 300mg capsules and a strip of ranitidine 150mg tablets without containers were found on the dispensary shelving and the pharmacy team took these off the shelf during the inspection.